Majin3/SimpleDirList/README.md

 * Since PHP cannot interact with multibyte files on Windows properly, this script is limited to Linux.
 * If your files come out corrupted, check whether you added an UTF-8 header to index.php by mistake
-* The "X files / Y folders" indication is broken and actually displays both files and folders as folders.
-Will be fixed at some point.

 ### Credit